 Following that, she went to Maxwell Edison’s birthday party on Cornucopia and danced with Frobisher.
 (The Stockbridge Showdown)

-Long after Sharon left the Doctor, a facsimile of her was included in a recreation by the TARDIS of the Eighth Doctor’s friends and allies from its own memories.
+Long after Sharon left The Doctor, a facsimile of her was included in a recreation by the TARDISof the Doctor’s friends and allies from its own memories.
 (A Life of Matter and Death)

 Created for The Doctor Who Weekly comic strip, Sharon has the distinction of being the first recurring person of colour as a companion of the Doctor to appear in any medium, predating Mickey Smith by 26 years.
 She is predated as a POC characteronly by Nick Willard from Zeron Invasion in Action, who only appeared in one story.
 She was also the first original companion to be created for the comic strip.
 Her creator, Pat Mills, designed her deliberately as a nontraditional comics heroine.
 Mills, noticing the preponderance of dumb, rich white girls as heroines, made Sharon deliberately black, poor and intelligent.
 Apart from K9, it would be several years before the comic strip began featuring companions.

 Sharon’s surname “Davies”, never mentioned in Doctor Who Weekly, comes from a data file on The Doctor in the Marvel UK comic book Death’s Head, starring the characterof the same name.